firstandthird/hapi-job-queue/README.md

  - Utilizes server methods for jobs
  - Jobs can be grouped together by name
- - Jobs or groups can be run in intervals defined by cron (with support for seconds)
+ - Jobs or groups can be run in intervals using the [later](http://bunkat.github.io/later/parsers.html#cron) cron and text syntax.
  - Optional JSON api to control jobs
+ - Jobs contain tasks to run.
+By default a job has just one task with no data.
+Job will run once for each task.